pngobiro/pngobiro.github.io/pdf_to_html.md

    - Appropriate width and height attributes
    - Filename following module-specific naming conventions (moduleN-purpose-description.extension)

 ## Strict Content Rules

 ### Initial Structural Scan

 * **Chapters/Major Sections**: Does the document have clear chapters, parts, or major sections?
 If yes, this is your primary starting point.
 Each chapter or major section is a strong candidate for a new module.

-* **Significant Headings (H1, H2)**: If no formal chapters, look for major headings (especially <h1> and <h2>).
-Do these headings demarcate substantial shifts in topic?
+* **Significant Topics and Subtopics: If no formal chapters, look for major Topic and subtopics .
+Do these demarcate substantial shifts in concept?
 If yes, these can also indicate module boundaries.

 * **Logical Breaks in Outline**: Even without explicit headings, does the document's outline (Table of Contents, if available) reveal natural divisions?
 If yes, use these as potential split points.